atpy/atpy.github.com/source/tables.rst

 The ``read`` method supports additional file-format-dependent options.
 These are described in more detail in the :ref:`Full API <api>`.

+In cases where multiple tables are available in a table file, ATpy will display a message to the screen with instructions of how to specify which table to read in.
+Alternatively, see the TableSet chapter for information on how to read all tables into a single TableSet instance.

 Reading data from a database
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^